-Criminal trials of contractors in Maine are rare indeed, but it is worth remembering that construction being performed every day is a dangerous exercise.
+Criminal trials of contractors in ME are rare indeed, but it is worth remembering that construction being performed every day is a dangerous exercise.
 While we are often focused on OSHA and workers compensation issues, it’s useful to remember that criminal prosecutions can happen when there is a death or serious injury on a project.

 Construction Manager at Risk Decision in Massachusetts: Spearin Updated for a New Century